Akudama Drive: Influences

 Megumi Ogata's voice acting was done to create a sexually appealing woman in contrast to her previous roles which included young males.
 The staff described Brawler as a bishōnen yet muscular character.
 Takeuchi's pitch was carefully done to fit the idea of Brawler.
 Originally a child, Hacker was transformed into a more mature person in the making of the series to fit the demographic.
 Shun Horie was told by the staff to give him a cold personality.
 The team found Cutthroat as the most difficult character to write.
 Brother was originally older than Sister, but Yamauchi altered them to make them look like twins while retaining their original clothes.

 The Executioners' outfits were based on the Imperial Japanese Army and police officers.
 Master originally had a caring experience in the character table, but was altered due to his dark job.
 Yamauchi referred to the certain character in a certain special effects work while following the concept art for the hairstyle.
 The disciples had no major changes ever since their concept art.
 Only the hairstyle was altered due to the artist's preference.
 Boss was modeled after Judi Dench.
 The producer was concerned about the series promoting "evil" and came up with the idea of every character dying in a "cool" way similar to Reservoir Dogs.
 The finale was inspired by the 1994 film Léon: The Professional and the survival of Natalie Portman's character.
 Rather than having the dilemma of surviving, Kodaka agreed with the team that each character would die without regrets.
 Meanwhile, the surviving characters, Brother and Sister, were sent to the Shikoku region with the idea of giving the series an idea of hope.
-However, their fates were left ambiguous and Kodaka believes explaining it would require writing another series to focus on their journey.
+However, their fates were left ambiguous and Kodaka believed explaining it would require writing another series to focus on their journey.